-Plus fours are relatively difficult to get hold of in today’s times; the best place to look for an authentic style is traditional gentlemen’s outfitters or golf apparel– that may still be manufacturing them for the original purposes of sporting wear.
+Plus fours are relatively difficult to get hold of in today’s times; the best place to look for an authentic style is traditional gentlemen’s outfitters or golf apparel – that may still be manufacturing them for the original purposes of sporting wear.
 Otherwise, smart tailored shorts paired with patterned knee high socks would be a worthy substitute for the late 30s to 1960s decades.
 Alternatively, if you know someone handy with a sewing machine, browse our men’s vintage pattern shopping pages for a number of plus four sewing patterns.

-Pair plus fours or baggy wide legged trousers with a sports polo shirt, patterned socks and a sportcoat Add a straw boater or linen flat cap in the summer time, or in the cooler months add a layer of color with an argyle patterned or white pullover or cardigan sweater for a perfect 1920s casual style.
+Pair plus fours or baggy wide legged trousers with a sports polo shirt, patterned socks, and a sportcoat.
+Add a straw boater or linen flat cap in the summer time, or in the cooler months add a layer of color with an argyle patterned or white pullover or cardigan sweater for a perfect 1920s casual style.

 1930s Men’s Clothing

 The 1930s really did not differ all that greatly from the styles of the 1920s, if at all.
-As discussed in many a fashion history books, men’s fashion, in general, was slow-moving.
+As discussed in many a fashion history books, men’s fashion in general was slow-moving.

-The look below is the late 1930s to 1940s very casual striped T-shirt, wide leg pants, belt, cap and canvas boat shoes.
+The look below is the late 1930s to 1940s very casual striped T-shirt, wide leg pants, belt, cap, and canvas boat shoes.
 Striped shirts gave a nod to nautical or sailor clothing popular in the summer time.
 The very casual sport cap was an acceptable alternative to straw hats.
-Ours here is a tan cotton cap but a white or ivory linen would be cool as well.
+Ours here is a tan cotton cap, but a white or ivory linen would be cool as well.

 1940s Men’s Clothing

-Casual pants were worn with a plain shirt often had a pattern such a check, herringbone, or subtle plaid.
+Casual pants were worn with a plain shirt and often had a pattern such a check, herringbone, or subtle plaid.
 Colors of casual pants were bolder than suit trousers.
 Blue, light blue, green, light gray, tan, ivory, and rich brown.
 The rest of the look is the same wide leg pants, two tone shoes, fedora hat, and belt.
 Simple, yet classically vintage.

 1950s Men’s Clothing